How to Optimize Your Amazon Listing for Higher Rankings and Increased Traffic

 Once we have the full list of terms, we can ignore any keywords with search volumes under 1000 and anything that’s not too relevant to your product.
 This becomes your starting list.

-Next, we identify our top 3-4 competitors that are crushing it (they will have a low BSR or best seller rank) and extract their backend search terms using our competitor spy services.
+Next, we identify our top 3-4 competitors that are crushing it (they will have a low BSR or best seller rank) and extract their backend search terms using our competitor keyword research.
 We then consolidate those terms with our list to get a “master list”.

 This completes our market & competitor analysis.
 The next step is to use these highly searched highly converting keywords in your listing’s title, bullets and backend search terms.